banklab/banklab.github.io/index.md

 ---

+**14.04.2025:** We are hosting [Himani Sachveda](https://scholar.google.com/citations?user=9RoZQsIAAAAJ&hl=en&oi=ao), Assistant Professor at the [Mathematics Bioscience Group](https://www.mabs.at/team/) , University of Vienna, Austria, as an invited speaker for our lab meeting.

+---

+### Past events

+---

 **31.03.2025:** We are hosting [Alexander Zarebski](https://aezarebski.github.io/), Senior Research Associate at the [Medical Research Council Biostatistics Unit](https://www.mrc-bsu.cam.ac.uk/staff/alexander-zarebski), University of Cambridge, UK, as an invited speaker for our lab meeting.

 ---